AtitShetty/p2mp-ftp/README.md

 - If the packet is of type DATA, it will check the probability of dropping the packet.
 - If the packet is not dropped, then the data from this packet is saved in the specified file using ``` FileOutputStream ``` .
 - Once the file is successfully saved, it will send an ACK to the sender.
+- "EOF" is acknowledged by sending "EOF" packet back to client.

 ### About Packet Format